-The Relationship matrix is a powerful tool and provides an alternate way of visualizing the relationship between requirements and other elements or even between different levels or types of requirements.
-It is quite common for some stakeholders to prefer a spreadsheet like view of the Requirements and their relationships and the Relationship Matrix provides an excellent way of presenting the relationships without resorting to a diagram.
-In Use Case driven requirements methods Use Cases are said to realize one or more Requirements and these relationships can be displayed visually in the relationship matrix.
-The list of Use Case would appear on one axis of the matrix and the requirements would be listed on the other axis, a marker in the row and column intersection would display if a relationship exists indicating that a particular Use Case realizes a Requirement.
-Relationships between elements can be created or deleted using the relationship matrix and the matrix can be saved and reopened at any time or saved to a CSV file so it could be opened in a spreadsheet.
-Documentation can also be created that includes the relationship matrix providing a powerful communication tool for people who do not have access to the model.
+The Relationship Matrix is a powerful tool that provides an alternative way of visualizing the relationships between Requirements and other elements, or even between different levels or types of Requirement.
+It is quite common for some stakeholders to prefer a spreadsheet-like view of the Requirements and their relationships, and the Relationship Matrix provides an excellent way of presenting the relationships without resorting to a diagram.
+In Use Case driven requirements methods, Use Cases are said to realize one or more Requirements, and these relationships can be displayed visually in the Relationship Matrix.
+The list of Use Cases would appear on one axis of the matrix and the Requirements would be listed on the other axis.
+A marker in the intersection of a row and column would display if a relationship exists, indicating that a particular Use Case realizes a Requirement.
+Relationships between elements can be created or deleted using the Relationship Matrix, and the Matrix can be saved and reopened at any time or saved to a CSV file so it could be opened in a spreadsheet.
+Documentation can also be created that includes the Relationship Matrix, providing a powerful communication tool for people who do not have access to the model.